Laban ng Demokratikong Pilipino: Estrada administration

-Arroyo's presidency: 2001–2010

-2001 election
+During Estrada's impeachment trial in January 2001, LDP-allied senators were divided in the voting for examining pieces of evidence against President Estrada.
+Senator Biazon voted in favor of opening the historic second envelope which was supposed to contain incriminating evidence against Estrada, aligning with the opposition senator-judges.
+On the other hand, senators Blas Ople, Tessie Aquino-Oreta and Tito Sotto voted against the motion, which was defeated by a vote of 10–11.
+The failure to disclose the envelope prompted the Second EDSA Revolution in January 2001.

+Arroyo administration

-After Estrada's ouster, LDP formed a coalition with PMP, Senator Miriam Defensor Santiago's People's Reform Party, and mainly composed of pro-Estrada supporters and loyalists, to form Puwersa ng Masa for the 2001 Philippine Senate election.
-Puwersa welcomed new members for its Senate slate, among them former Philippine National Police Chief Panfilo Lacson.
-Puwersa managed to win 5 out of 13 Senate seats, including LDP's Angara and Lacson.
+After Estrada's ouster, the LDP formed a coalition with the PMP, Senator Miriam Defensor Santiago's People's Reform Party and other pro-Estrada groups and figures to form Puwersa ng Masa, the opposition bloc for the 2001 Senate election.
+Puwersa welcomed neophyte LDP members into its senatorial slate, among them former Philippine National Police Chief Panfilo Lacson.
+Puwersa managed to win five out of 13 contested Senate seats, including LDP's Angara and Lacson.

-2003 rebuilding

-In 2002, Biazon stated that he will not join the Arroyo administration, even though he was offered by some positions such as Secretary of Department of Public Works and Highways, and a potentially created Housing Department.
-But Ople accepted Arroyo's offer to be the Secretary of Foreign Affairs.
+In 2002, Biazon stated that he would not join the administration of President Arroyo, although she offered him some positions such as Secretary of Public Works and Highways and a secretaryship for a potential Department of Housing.
+Ople, who was earlier identified with the pro-Estrada bloc, accepted Arroyo's offer to serve as Secretary of Foreign Affairs.

-In 2003, in order for preparing the 2004 Senate election, LDP prepared a list of potential senatorial slate members naming: Biazon, Oreta (both from LDP), former Senators Juan Ponce Enrile (Independent), Defensor-Santiago (PRP) and Francisco Tatad.
-Also projected, Congressmen Caloy Padilla and Independent Ted Failon which they think would be the House voice of the slate, while Camarines Sur Governor Luis Villafuerte would be the LGU voice.
-Former Senate President Nene Pimentel of the PDP–Laban (who notably voted YES to opening evidence against President Estrada) seen by the LDP as a valuable member if he joined the party slate.
-North Cotabato Governor Manny Piñol of Lakas, and Ilocos Norte Congresswoman Imee Marcos of KBL are also projected to be recruited by the LDP.

-The LDP also met with NPC to form a coalition for the next election.
+In 2003, the LDP prepared a list of potential senatorial candidates for the 2004 Senate election.
+The slate included Biazon and Oreta, as well as former senators Enrile, Santiago and Francisco Tatad.
+Also projected to be included were congressmen Carlos Padilla and Ted Failon who were expected to become the House voice of the slate, while Camarines Sur Governor Luis Villafuerte would be the local voice.
+Former Senate president Pimentel, who notably voted in favor of opening the second envelope in the aborted trial, was also seen as a valuable member should he join the LDP slate.
+North Cotabato Governor Emmanuel Piñol, who was from Lakas, and Ilocos Norte Representative Imee Marcos of KBL were also projected to be recruited by the LDP.
+The LDP also met with the NPC to form a coalition for that election cycle.